Which Is Better: Medicare Advantage or Original Medicare Insurance?

 Some of the advantages of Medicare Advantage over Medigap are:

 - Logistics.
 Under original Medicare you have three different parties involved (the federal government, the Medigap insurer, and the part D insurer).
-Under Advantage all billing is handled through the HMO or PPO insurer.
+Under Advantage the non-Part B billing is handled through the HMO or PPO insurer.

 - Benefits.
 Original Medicare doesn’t cover dental, vision, hearing, or other ancillary services such as gym memberships.
 Some Advantage plans include these things.